 How to File for 501(c)3 Status

 501c3 IRS APPROVAL Requires a Clear Description of How You’ll Execute on Your Nonprofit Mission.
 But, before we dive in, it’s important to know that the first step in making the IRS love your 501c3 application is defining your nonprofit organization’s mission and purpose.
-If you haven’t done this yet, then read our blog post about
+If you haven’t done this yet, then read our blog post

 How To Write a “Narrative of Activities” for IRS Approval on Your 501c3 Application